dogweather/forkful/content/en/dart/numbers/working-with-complex-numbers.md

 weight: 14
 ---

-## What & Why?

-Complex numbers, consisting of a real and an imaginary part (usually denoted as a + bi), extend the concept of the dimensionless numbers to a two-dimensional space.
-Programmers work with complex numbers in fields such as electrical engineering, quantum computing, and fluid dynamics to model phenomena that cannot be represented along a single dimension of real numbers alone.

 ## How to:
 Dart itself does not include a built-in library for complex numbers, necessitating either the implementation of a custom complex number class or the use of a third-party library.
 A popular choice for scientific computing tasks, which includes support for complex numbers, is `package:scidart`.

 ### Implementing a Basic Complex Number Class
 For simple operations, you can easily define your own complex number class:

 ```dart